JohnSnowLabs/spark-nlp/docs/en/alab/preannotation.md

 <br />

+In the same manner classification, assertion status or relation models can be added to the project configuration and used for preannotation purpose.

 ### Rules

 Preannotation of NER projects can also be done using <es>Rules</es>.
 Rules are used to speed up the manual annotation process.
 Once a rule is defined, it is available for use in any project.
-However, for defining and running the rules we will need a <bl>Spark NLP for Healthcare</bl> license.
+However, for defining and running the rules we will need a <bl>[Healthcare NLP](/docs/en/licensed_install)</bl> license.

 In the example below, we are reusing the available rules for preannotation.

 <img class="image image__shadow" src="/assets/images/annotation_lab/4.1.0/available_rules.png" style="width:100%;"/>

+Read more on how to create rules and reuse them to speed up the annotation process [here](https://medium.com/annotation-lab/using-rules-to-jump-start-text-annotation-projects-1-3-john-snow-labs-8277a9c7fbcb).

 ## Text Preannotation

 Preannotation is available for projects with text contents as the tasks.
-When you setup a project to use existing Spark NLP models for pre-annotation, you can run the designated models on all of your tasks by pressing the _Pre-Annotate_ button on the top-right corner of the <es>Tasks</es> page.
+When you setup a project to use existing Spark NLP models for pre-annotation, you can run the designated models on all of your tasks by pressing the `Pre-Annotate` button on the top-right corner of the <es>Tasks</es> page.

 <img class="image image__shadow" src="/assets/images/annotation_lab/4.1.0/text_preannotation.png" style="width:100%;"/>